-Within the CAART strategy, our initial therapeutic focus is on mucosal pemphigus vulgaris, or mPV, a chronic, autoimmune blistering skin disease that affects the mucous membranes. mPV is caused by autoantibodies against the cell adhesion protein desmoglein 3, or DSG3.
+Within the CAART strategy, our initial therapeutic focus is on mucosal pemphigus vulgaris, or mPV, a chronic, autoimmune blistering skin disease that affects the mucous membranes, mPV is caused by autoantibodies against the cell adhesion protein desmoglein 3, or DSG3.
 Despite a current standard of care that includes corticosteroids and adjunctive immunosuppressive agents, pemphigus vulgaris, or PV, remains associated with frequent recurrences as well as substantial morbidity and mortality.
 Our lead product candidate, DSG3-CAART, is being evaluated for the treatment of mPV, a subtype of PV that affects the epithelium of the mucous membranes. mPV is caused by autoantibodies against DSG3.
 In January 2020, the United States Food and Drug Administration, or FDA, granted orphan drug designation to DSG3-CAART for the treatment of PV.
 In May 2020, DSG3-CAART received fast track designation from the FDA for improving healing of mucosal blisters in patients with mPV.
 DSG3-CAART is currently being evaluated in the DesCAARTesTM trial, which is currently enrolling patients.
 As recently presented at the 31st European Academy of Dermatology and Venereology (EADV) Congress in September 2022 and at the 29th European Society of Gene and Cell Therapy (ESGCT) Congress in October 2022, when administered as a monotherapy without combination therapy, we observed no dose-limiting toxicities through cohort A5, at up to a 7.5 billion DSG3-CAART cell dose.
-Though no clear trends in antibody levels or disease activity reduction were observed through cohort A5, one subject in cohort A4 had no disease activity by three months post-infusion, and was the only patient in the first four cohorts that had detectable DSG3-CAART persistence at the three month time point following initial DSG3-CAART infusion.
+Though no clear trends in antibody levels or disease activity reduction were observed through cohort A5, one subject in cohort A4 had no disease activity by three months post-infusion while reducing steroid usage during that period, an antibody titer that dropped more than 20% by three months post-infusion, and was the only patient in the first four cohorts that had detectable DSG3-CAART persistence at the three month time point following initial DSG3-CAART infusion.
 Based on the data observed from these cohorts, we announced that the combination sub-study, incorporating a pre-treatment combination regimen with IVIG and cyclophosphamide, would be prioritized to follow cohort A5.
-We anticipate reporting on
+We anticipate reporting one month safety and persistence data from the combination sub-study in the first half of 2023, and six month clinical data from the combination sub-study by the first half of 2024.